TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

 createFoldersInEB
 -----------------

-:aspect:`Datatype`
-   boolean

-:aspect:`Description`
-   If set, a createFolders option appears in the element browser (for admin-users this is always enabled).
+..  versionchanged:: 12.4
+    With the :ref:`migration of the "Create folder" view into a separate modal <ext_core:feature-99191-1669906308>` used in EXT:filelist, which is based on the element browser as well, this option became useless and is not evaluated anymore.

 .. index:: Dashboard; Presets